Miné Okubo: Citizen 13660

-Following her confinement, Okubo relocated to New York and published a book about her experience as an internee in the relocation camps in California and Utah.
-The graphic novel, called Citizen 13660, documents the struggles and achievements of the Japanese and Japanese American community as internees at the camps.
-Named after the number assigned to her family unit, the book contains almost two hundred of her pen and ink sketches accompanied by explanatory text.
+After arriving in New York, Okubo published a book about her and her brother's experience as prisoners in the internment camps in California and Utah.
+The graphic novel, called Citizen 13660, documents the struggles and achievements of the Japanese American and Japanese people imprisoned at the camps.
+The title comes from the number assigned to her family unit; the book contains almost two hundred of her pen and ink sketches accompanied by explanatory text.

 Okubo promoted her graphic novel as "the first and only documentary story of the Japanese evacuation and relocation written and illustrated by one who was there."
-Citizen 13660 launched her career and is her only published novel, as she considers herself first and foremost a painter and teaching artist.
-Okubo's simplistic line drawings and neutral narration provides the reader with a unique perspective on the historical record of the internment.
+Citizen 13660 is her only published book as she considered herself a painter and teaching artist.
+Okubo's simplistic line drawings and neutral narration provide the reader with a unique perspective on the historical record of the internment.

 The book was published in 1946 and has been in print for more than 75 years.
 It was redesigned and republished with an introduction from Okubo in 2014.
 The Japanese American National Museum in Los Angeles, California, put on an exhibit celebrating the 75th anniversary publishing of Citizen 13660 in 2021.